rightjs/rightjs-home/docs/en/tutorials/getting-started.md

     $$('div > div.boo'); // -> Array

-Then, every {Element} instance has a number of methods to navigate through its neighborhood, like `select`, `subNodes`, `siblings`, etc. Each of them can be used as is or can receive a string css-rule that will filter the result.
+Then, every {Element} instance has a number of methods to navigate around its neighborhood, like `select`, `subNodes`, `siblings`, etc. Each of them can be used as is or can receive a string css-rule that will filter the result.